deeptools/deepTools/README.md

 	$ python setup.py --help

-To install under a specific location use:
+For example, to install under a specific location use:

 	$ python setup.py install --prefix <target directory>

 <a name="mac"></a>
 ### Installation on a MAC

-Although the installation of deepTools itself is quite simple, the installation of the required modules SciPy and NumPy demand a bit of extra work.

-The easiest way to install them ois together with the [Anaconda Scientific Python Distribution][].
-After installation, open a terminal ("Applications" --> "Terminal"): and type:
+The easiest way to get numpy and scipy dependencies is to install the [Anaconda Scientific Python Distribution][].
+After installation, open a terminal ("Applications" → "Terminal") and follow the [General Installation](#general)

-     $ pip install deeptools

 If individual installation of the dependencies is preferred, follow those steps: